CommonEvaluationPlatform/CEP/README.md

 ## Setting up your environment

 To build the CEP, several packages and toolsets must be installed and built.
 The typical steps are listed below.
-Additional information can be found in the Chipyard Documentation at https://chipyard.readthedocs.i
+Additional information can be found in the Chipyard Documentation [here](https://chipyard.readthedocs.io/en/latest/Chipyard-Basics/index.html).

 A note about proxies: If your system is behind a proxy, you'll want to ensure your environment is properly configured.
 Exact details vary by system, but the proxy needs to be available to apt / yum, curl, and sbt (Simple Build Tool for Scala)